 Each class will be a stand-alone unit so that an inability to attend all (or even most) of the sessions will not be an impediment to an enjoyable and simulating learning experience.
 All sessions are free and open to the community.

-The first class will be on Thursday, January 31, 2019 at 7:30 PM, when Art and the Torah will be explored.
+Join us on Tuesday, April 9, 2019 at 7:30 PM, when Jews and Music will be explored.
 The Torah contains texts about art and many believe it is a work of art itself.
 We will look at both perspectives.

-The next dates are Thursday, February 28 (Art and The Rabbis) , Thursday, March 14 (Art and the Jewish Renaissance); Tuesday, April 9 (Jews and Music); Thursday, May 16, (Jews and Painting) and Thursday, June 13 (Art and the Holocaust),all begin at 7:30 PM.
+The next dates are Thursday, May 16, (Jews and Painting) and Thursday, June 13 (Art and the Holocaust),all begin at 7:30 PM.

 To register or for more information, please go to www.tbanj.org.
 For information, call 973.994.2290.